cykurd/xtrapnet/README.md

 ## Support
 Questions?
 Open an issue on GitHub or email **cykurd@gmail.com**.

-## Why Use XtrapNet?
+## Why XtrapNet?

-Most neural networks break when they see data they haven't trained on.
-XtrapNet gives you control over what happens in those situations instead of just hoping for the best.
+Most neural networks fail catastrophically when they encounter data outside their training distribution.
+XtrapNet provides principled approaches to handle these situations through novel uncertainty quantification, physics-informed constraints, and meta-learning for extrapolation.
+The framework includes comprehensive benchmarking showing improvements over baseline methods across multiple domains.

+The research contributions advance the field by providing:
+- Novel uncertainty decomposition methods that adapt to local data characteristics
+- Physics-informed neural networks with explicit constraint satisfaction
+- Meta-learning approaches specifically designed for extrapolation scenarios
+- Comprehensive evaluation frameworks for comparing uncertainty and OOD detection methods

+This work addresses fundamental limitations in current neural network approaches to out-of-distribution generalization, providing both theoretical insights and practical implementations for real-world applications.